 The right of first refusal (RFR) is governed by Part 1 of the Landlord and Tenant Act 1987 (“the Act”).
-Where a landlord proposes to sell the freehold interest in a block of flats, by law, he must first offer to sell to the leaseholders.
+Where a landlord who is the immediate landlord proposes to sell the freehold interest in a block of flats, by law, he must first offer to sell to the leaseholders.
 This is achieved by following a notice procedure set down by the Act.

 For landlords, it is a very important process.
 Failure to follow the notice procedure is a criminal offence and landlords are liable to a fine of up to £5,000.
 Therefore, it is important to ensure that the correct procedure is put in place.